Freeyourgadget/Gadgetbridge/README.md

 ## Getting Started (Pebble)

-1. Pair your Pebble through the Android's Bluetooth Settings
+1. Pair your Pebble through the Android's Bluetooth Settings or Gadgetbridge.
+Pebble 2 MUST be paried though Gadgetbridge (tap on the + in Control Center)
 2. Start Gadgetbridge, tap on the device you want to connect to
 3. To test, choose "Debug" from the menu and play around